 In case you haven’t used the platform before, we will start with the basics.
 When using Pinterest, you will create a ‘board’ which allows you to keep all of your content and your ‘liked’ content, in one place (like a profile page).
 As a business, your board focus will probably be product-based.

-If you are interested in another users post, then you can simply ‘pin’ it on to your own board.
+If you want to store another users post, then you can simply ‘pin’ it on to your own board.
 As suggested in the name – you ‘pin’ what you are interested in.
-The more pins you get the better because it means a user can easily find you again if they wish to purchase your product or visit your site (posts can include links!).
+This is a similar concept to a retweet on Twitter.
+The more pins you get, the better, because it means a user can easily find you again if they wish to purchase your product or visit your site (posts can include links!).

-Your board should contain high-quality content with a specific goal – don’t worry, we will explain what we mean by this in more detail.
+When pinning for digital marketing purposes, your board should contain high-quality content with a specific goal.
+Don’t worry, we will explain what we mean by this in more detail.

 What goals can you meet through Pinterest ads?